Convergence of the majorized PAM method with subspace correction for low-rank composite factorization model: Introduction

 \subsection{Related work}

-Problem \eqref{prob} is a special case of the optimization models considered in \cite{Attouch10,Bolte14,Chouzenoux16,Ochs19,Pock16,XuYin17}, for which the nonsmooth regularization term has a separable structure and the nonsmooth function associated with each block has a closed-form proximal mapping.
-Hence, the proximal alternating linearized minimization (PALM) methods and their inertial versions developed in \cite{Attouch10,Bolte14,Pock16,XuYin17} are suitable for dealing with \eqref{prob}, whose basic idea is to minimize alternately a proximal version of the linearization of $\Phi_{\lambda,\mu}$ at the current iterate, the sum of the linearization of $F$ at this iterate and $\lambda\sum_{i=1}^r\!\big[\theta(\|U_i\|)+\theta(\|V_i\|)\big] +\frac{\mu}{2}\big[\|U\|_F^2+\|V\|_F^2\big]$.
-The iteration of these PALM methods depends on the global Lipschitz moduli $L_1(V')$ and $L_1(U')$ of the partial gradients $\nabla_{U}F(\cdot,V')$ and $\nabla_{V}F(U',\cdot)$ for any fixed $V'\!\in\mathbb{R}^{m\times r}$ and $U'\in\mathbb{R}^{n\times r}$.
-These constants are available whenever that of $\nabla\!f$ is known, but they are usually much larger than that of $\nabla\!f$, which brings a challenge to the solution of subproblems with a first-order method.
-Although the descent lemma can be employed to search a tighter one in computation, it is consuming due to solution of additional subproblems.
-Since the Lipschitz constant of $\nabla\!f$ is available or easier to estimate, it is natural to ask whether an efficient alternating minimization (AM) method can be designed by using the Lipschitz continuity of $\nabla\!f$ only.
-The block coordinate variable metric algorithms in \cite{Chouzenoux16,Ochs19} are also applicable to \eqref{prob}, but their efficiency is dependent on an appropriate choice of variable metric linear operators, and their convergence analysis requires the exact solutions of variable metric subproblems.
-Now it is unclear which kind of variable metric linear operators is suitable for \eqref{prob}, and whether the variable metric subproblems involving nonsmooth $\vartheta$ have a closed-form solution.
+Problem \eqref{prob} is a special case of the composite optimization models considered in \cite{Attouch10,Bolte14,Chouzenoux16,Ochs19,Pock16,XuYin17}, where the nonsmooth regularization term has a separable structure and the nonsmooth function associated with each block has a closed-form proximal mapping.
+Hence, the proximal alternating linearized minimization (PALM) methods and their inertial versions developed in \cite{Attouch10,Bolte14,Pock16,XuYin17} are applicable to it.
+The basic idea of these PALM methods is to minimize alternately the proximal version of the linearization of $\Phi_{\lambda,\mu}$ at the current iterate $(U^k,V^k)$.
+Their iterations depend on the Lipschitz modulus of the partial gradients $\nabla_{U}F(\cdot,V^k)$ and $\nabla_{V}F(U^k,\cdot)$, which are respectively $L_1(V^k)=L_{\! f}\|V^k\|^2$ and $L_1(U^k)=L_{\! f}\|U^{k}\|^2$.
+These constants are available once that of $\nabla\!f$ is known, but they are usually much larger than that of $\nabla\!f$; for example, when the spectral norm $\|U^{k}\|$ is greater than $10^3$ and $L_{\! f}\ge 1$, the Lipschitz modulus $L_1(V^k)$ is more than $10^6$.
+A similar case also occurs to $L_1(U^k)$.
+This brings a great difficulty to first-order methods for computing subproblems because their iteration complexity and local convergence rate become worse as $L_1(V^k)$ or $L_1(U^k)$ increases.
+Then, it is natural to ask whether an efficient alternating minimization (AM) algorithm can be designed by using the Lipschitz continuity of $\nabla\!f$ only.
+The block coordinate variable metric algorithms in \cite{Chouzenoux16,Ochs19} can be used to solve \eqref{prob}, but their efficiency depends on the appropriate choice of variable metric linear operators, and their convergence analysis requires the exact solutions of variable metric subproblems.
+Now it is unclear which kind of variable metric linear operators is suitable for problem \eqref{prob}, and whether the variable metric subproblems involving $\vartheta$ have a closed-form solution.